copilot-platforms/custom-app-base/README.md

 Open [http://localhost:3000](http://localhost:3000/) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+### Content Security Policy

+The Content Security Policy in the custom app base should be configured in `src/middleware.ts`.
+In the `cspHeader` variable under `frame-ancestors`, `https://dashboard.copilot.com` and `https://*.copilot.app` are pre-configured.
+If you have a custom domain, you'll also want to add your custom domain here.
+For example, `https://portal.mycompany.com`.